Ledz96/SoftSec_lab4/reports/03/DESCRIPTION.md

 Multiple solutions might be adopted to fix this bug.
 I will now illustrate two of them:
 1) A simple but effective solution would be to allow the cast to 16 bits integer, and then use the img->size_x and img->size_y fields as upper bounds for the for loop.
 While this 'corrupts' the input image, the solution avoids out of bound accesses.
 2) This solution, that I deemed as better and chose as a consequence, consists in replacing size_x and size_y with 32 bits values, thus making the cast safe.
 In addition to this, I added a much necessary check on the allocation of the img->px pointer, as large images may not fit.
 In absence of said check, attempts to dereference the pointer would be made, leading to segmentation faults.
+An additional check has been put on the access on inflated_buf, as its size is not guaranteed to be compatible with the image size.